-Line 15: Rents, royalties, partnerships, S corporations, trusts, and estates
+Line 15: Rental real estate, royalties, partnerships, S corporations, trusts, etc.

 Enter the total amount of income or loss from Column A you received as an Illinois resident.
 Include any amount you received from Illinois sources while you were a nonresident.
 Add the total